Answers to your questions about gardening, energy, homesteading and other sustainable living topics.

 An atmospheric steam canner is a two-part pot with an inner rack for holding jars and a tall cover that allows a steady stream of steam to flow around the jars.
 It requires only about 2 quarts of water to process seven 1-quart jars of high-acid foods, whereas a water bath canner requires about 2-1/2 gallons of boiling water to do the same job.
 A steam canner saves significant time and energy, doesn’t emit as much heat, and requires less heavy lifting compared with using a water bath canner.

 For more than a decade, information on the safety of steam canning has remained incomplete.
 But researchers from the University of Wisconsin, Madison, funded by a grant from the USDA and the National Center for Home Food Preservation (NCHFP), have now concluded that steam canners can be as safe and effective as water bath canners when properly used to preserve acidified or naturally acidic foods.
-They released the following guidelines for safely operating a steam canner for home food preservation:
+They released the following guidelines for safely operating a steam canner for home food preservation:1.
+Only steam can foods high in acid, with a pH of 4.6 or below.

 2. Always use a research-tested recipe developed for a water bath canner.
 Acquire recipes from university extension programs or from the NCHFP (NCHFP.UGA.edu).
 The booklets that accompany steam canners usually don’t provide safe instructions.